chenghua-lin/chenghua-lin.github.io/index.md

 ### Keynotes
 * The 10th Language & Intelligence Summit, China, 2025
 * The 39th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI), Osaka, 2025
-* Huawei Computing & AI Summit, 2024
+* Huawei Computing & AI Summit, London, 2024
 * Advances in Data Science and AI (ADSAI) Conference, Manchester, 2024
 * The International Conference on Intelligent Multilingual Information Processing (IMLIP), China, 2024